 Danila Grassi - Direttore - W Print

-Born in Puglia in 1993, Danila graduated in conducting with top marks and honours under the guidance of Marcello Bufalini, at the Conservatorio “A. Casella” in L'Aquila, furthering her studies with Dario Lucantoni and Donato Renzetti.
+Born in Puglia in 1993, Danila Grassi graduated in conducting with top marks and honors under the guidance of Marcello Bufalini at the Conservatorio “A. Casella” in L’Aquila, furthering her studies with Dario Lucantoni and Donato Renzetti.

-Since 2021, she has worked as Fabio Luisi's assistant for the Festival della Valle d'Itria in Martina Franca, where she made her debut conducting a new production of Antonio Salieri's La Scuola de' gelosi, thus being the first woman to conduct an opera title in the Festival's history.
-She also worked as assistant to Maurizio Benini for Anna Bolena at the Palau de les Arts Reina Sofia in Valencia, where she will also return for Maria Stuarda.
-Instead, with Michele Spotti she worked with the Benevento Philharmonic Orchestra, the Festival della Valle d'Itria and at the Teatro Massimo in Palermo for Don Pasquale.
+She worked as assistant conductor to Fabio Luisi for the Festival della Valle d’Itria in Martina Franca, where she made her debut conducting a new production of La Scuola de’ gelosi by Antonio Salieri, thus becoming the first woman to conduct an opera title in the Festival’s history.
+As assistant conductor, she also collaborated with Maurizio Benini for Anna Bolena and Maria Stuarda at the Palau de les Arts Reina Sofia in Valencia.

-Among her recent engagements: Pergolesi's La serva padrona, Theodorakis' Zorba il Greco, and a ballet with music by Rachmaninov at the Teatro Massimo di Palermo; her debut at the Staatstheater Stuttgart in L'Elisir d’amore; her debut at the Wexford Festival Opera in a new production of Donizetti’s Le convenienze e inconvenienze teatrali; Carpi's Pinocchio with the Orchestra Sinfonica di Milano; a symphonic concert in the season of the Orchestra Filarmonica di Benevento (Haydn, Saint-Saëns, Bartók); symphonic concerts with the Orchestra del Teatro Regio di Torino, Orchestra del Teatro Petruzzelli di Bari, Orchestra del Maggio Musicale Fiorentino, ORT-Orchestra della Toscana, Orchestra Haydn di Bolzano e Trento, I Pomeriggi Musicali di Milano, Fondazione Arturo Toscanini, and the Orquestra de la Comunitat Valenciana at the Palau de les Arts Reina Sofia in Valencia.
+Among her recent engagements are Theodorakis' Zorba the Greek and a ballet to music by Rachmaninov at the Teatro Massimo di Palermo, and her debut at the Staatstheater Stuttgart with L’Elisir d’amore (2023); her debut at the Wexford Festival Opera with a new production of Le convenienze e inconvenienze teatrali by Donizetti (2024); and Pinocchio by Carpi with the Orchestra Sinfonica di Milano, as well as symphonic concerts with the Orquestra de la Comunitat Valenciana at the Palau de les Arts Reina Sofia in Valencia, the Filarmonica Arturo Toscanini, the Maggio Musicale in Florence, and the Teatro Regio di Torino (2025).

-Among her engagements for the 2025-26 season: her debut at Theater Basel in a new production of Verdi’s Macbeth, and symphonic concerts with the Filarmonica Arturo Toscanini and the Orchestra dei Conservatori di Puglia.
+In the 2025-26 season, highlights include her debut at Theater Basel in a new production of Macbeth by Verdi, and symphonic concerts with the Filarmonica Arturo Toscanini, the Orchestra Sinfonica di Milano, and the Orchestra dei Conservatori di Puglia.

 Legal information